ihmeuw/vivarium_research/docs/source/concept_models/vivarium_census_synthdata/concept_model.rst

 year).
 On the research side, I will also develop a migrates-to probability file, with the probability that an individual moves a different household or to each type GQ, also stratified by age, sex, and race/ethnicity.
+Rates of domestic migration are only applied to simulants who currently live in the US.

 To keep things simple, we will for now not have the reference person ever move in a non-household migration, and when a non-reference person moves to another household, we will update their relationship to the reference person to be 36 - Other non-relative (for simplicity, for now).
 This will prevent toddlers from moving out of their parents houses.
 It will still have a mother moving out of a house and leaving an infant.
 We could add functionality such that children move with their